 - Avoid stimulating substances like alcohol, nicotine, and caffeine four to six hours before bedtime.
 These can keep you awake at night and ruin your sleep.

 - Make your bedroom optimal for sleeping by keeping it dark, cool (but not cold), quiet, and comfortable.
+Shop our expert-verified products for achieving deeper sleep.

 - Remove anything from your bedroom that might interrupt your sleep or make you stressed before bed.
 This includes electronics like TVs, work materials, and computers.
 Keep your bedroom activities limited to sleep and sex.